Dregu/maxwell/README.md

 MAXWELL is an ingame ImGui overlay for the game ANIMAL WELL, featuring an inventory editor, warping map, cheats etc.

-It has been tested on the 2024-05-24 build on Windows 10, but it might work on future versions too.
+It has last been tested on the 2024-05-27 build on Windows 10, but it might work on other versions too.

+**Please go away if you haven't finished the game, this will spoil everything for you.**

 ## Disclaimer